Putin's Palace: Location and buildings

 The residence is located at 44.419°N 38.205°E on Cape Idokopas, near the village of Praskoveyevka.
 Cape Idokopas (Мыс Идокопас) is a promontory on the Black Sea coast of Russia near Gelendzhik, Krasnodar Krai.
 The headland is lined with cliffs but is mostly flat on its summit, which is heavily forested with Turkish pine trees.
 It is bordered by a reef that makes offshore navigation hazardous.

 The residence overlooks Russia's Black Sea coast, and is built on a block of land with a total area of 74 ha.
-The airspace around the palace (see image) is regulated as Prohibited Special Use Airspace P116 (i.e. a no-fly zone), for which the Russian Federal Security Service (FSB) stated was to protect an FSB border-post in the area from increased foreign intelligence activity.
+The airspace around the palace (see image) is regulated as Prohibited Special Use Airspace P116 (i.e. a no-fly zone), which the Russian Federal Security Service (FSB) stated was to protect an FSB border-post in the area from increased foreign intelligence activity.

-The buildings on the palace complex include a house with an area of 17700 sqm, an arboretum, a greenhouse, a helipad, an ice palace, a church, an amphitheater, a "tea house" (guest house), a gas station, an 80 m bridge and a special tunnel inside the mountain with a tasting room.
+There are a vast number of buildings on the palace complex, including a house with an area of 17700 sqm, an arboretum, a greenhouse, a helipad, an ice palace, a church, an amphitheater, a "tea house" (guest house), a gas station, an 80 m bridge, and a special tunnel inside the mountain with a tasting room.

-Inside the main building are a swimming pool, aquadiskotheque arrangement, spa, saunas, Turkish baths, meat and fish, vegetable and dessert shops, a warehouse, a reading room, a music lounge, a hookah bar, a theater and a cinema, a wine cellar, a casino, and about a dozen guest bedrooms.
+The main building boasts a large indoor swimming pool, aquadiskotheque arrangement, spa, saunas, Turkish baths, meat and fish shops, vegetable and dessert shops, a warehouse, a reading room, a music lounge, a hookah bar, a theater, a cinema, a wine cellar, a casino, and about a dozen guest bedrooms.
 The master bedroom is 260 sqm in size.

-The house is designed by the Italian architect Lanfranco Cirillo, who has designed properties for many of Russia's elite.
+The house was designed by the Italian architect Lanfranco Cirillo, who has designed properties for many of Russia's elite.

+Palace interiors

+Photographs of the palace's interiors from 2010 were published in January 2011 on the RuLeaks website (a Russian analogue of WikiLeaks).
+They were presumably taken by ordinary workers servicing the facility (one or more of them appeared in the photos themselves, their faces were obscured).

+As noted above, on 20 January 2022, Navalny's team published 479 photographs taken inside the facility around 2014, before the mold damage.

+Observers noted the similarity of the interiors captured in the new photographs to the initial 3D visualization, created from architectural plans, previously available photos, and furniture catalogs for the 2021 investigative film.
+At the same time, the investigators themselves focused on the hookah lounge (striptease hall), which, in their opinion, actually looked "much worse" than in the 3D visualization, which was created without any real photographs of the room.
+The abundance of double-headed eagles in the interior design and the excessive gilding of the rooms also drew criticism.
+In May 2024, the FBK and Proekt published secretly made video recordings of the updated interiors and working documentation for the palace reconstruction project.